mia-platform/documentation/docs/development_suite/governance/design-overview.md

 In the URL, the terms tenants and tenantId refer to the actual companies and companyId new terms.
 The tenant term is deprecated and will be removed soon
 :::

-This tool aggregates Resources from all Projects across the Company into a single table, providing users with filtering and sorting capabilities.
+In the Design Overview you can aggregate Resources from all Projects across the Company into a single table, providing users with filtering and sorting capabilities.
 Users can easily search, sort, and filter Endpoints, Microservices, and CRUDs collections, and save custom views for easy access and sharing.

 ![Company Overview Button](img/go-to-company-overview.png)
 ### Homepage